KaiSheng-Zheng/KaiSheng-Zheng.github.io/content/_index.md

       text: |-
         I am an undergraduate in Southern University of Science and Technology (SUSTech) studying computer science and technology.

         I personally have some interest in several fields, such as distributed machine learning and model compression.
-Hopefully I can make some contribution on the build of [Computing Network](https://info.support.huawei.com/info-finder/encyclopedia/en/Computing+network.html).
+Hopefully I can make some contribution on the build of <a href="https://info.support.huawei.com/info-finder/encyclopedia/en/Computing+network.html">Computing Network</a>.

-        Refer to my [personal resume](https://kaisheng-zheng.github.io/experience/) or [download it](https://kaisheng-zheng.github.io/uploads/resume.pdf).
+        Refer to my
+        <a href="https://kaisheng-zheng.github.io/experience">personal resume</a>
+        or
+        <a href="https://kaisheng-zheng.github.io/uploads/resume.pdf">download it</a>.
     design:
       columns: '1'
   # - block: collection